 Make no mistake - I want them all to succeed!

-A lot was made this past week about Walmart adding robots to their stores…let’s just admit it...
+A lot was made about Walmart adding robots to their stores…let’s admit it...

 The robots are already here.

-They are the employees with their hands placed behind their butts with vacant eyes looking out into the mall or some far off place, waiting.
+They are the employees folding their hands behind their butts with vacant eyes looking out into the mall or some far-off place, waiting.

 Waiting for someone to ask them a question...

 Waiting.
 Blinking.
-Their hard drives in sleep mode..
+Their hard drives are in sleep mode...

 Coresight Research recently reported that luxury retailer inventory levels increased due to planned investments in store expansion and assortment mix optimization.

-When it comes to Neiman's merchandising, with the exception of the grouping of a few mannequins, they merchandise all of their menswear on poles at eye level.
-Their merchandise is all crammed together; it all looks the same.
+Regarding Neiman's merchandising, except for grouping a few mannequins, they merchandised all of their menswear at eye level on poles.
+Their merchandise was all crammed together; it all looked the same.
+No wonder they closed.

-Nothing visually breaks up the different designers.
-It’s like looking in someone’s enormous closet.
-Missing are the half-mannequins or four-ways or anything that could have featured one outstanding look from each designer.
+Nothing visually broke up the different designers.
+It was like looking in someone’s enormous closet.
+Missing are the half-mannequins, four-ways, or anything that could have featured one outstanding look from each designer.

-They leave it up to you to paw your way through their expensive merchandise in hopes of finding something interesting. #shoppingbecomeswork
+They leave it up to you to paw your way through their expensive merchandise in hopes of finding something interesting. #shoppingaswork

 STORY at Macy’s Herald Square

-Rachel Schechtman, Macy’s brand experience officer, launched 36 STORY store-within-a-store concept shops in 15 states this week.
-STORY has sections delineated by color with faux fur on the columns and fixtures that all matched.
+Rachel Schechtman, Macy’s brand experience officer, launched 36 STORY store-within-a-store concept shops in 15 states.
+STORY has sections delineated by color with faux fur on the columns and fixtures that all match.

-Schechtman said STORY hired more than 270 managers as well as STORYtellers to participate in Macy’s new “Know + Tell” experiential training program to prepare for the launch of the concept.
+Schechtman said STORY hired more than 270 managers and STORYtellers to participate in Macy’s new “Know + Tell” experiential training program to prepare for the concept's launch.

 She said the program included a deep dive into what it takes to be successful in every part of the business, including building fixtures, engaging customers, and event production.
 You can see the video I took here:

-Despite all the written signs that explained the story of each section and the employees stuck in each, STORY looked like a hodgepodge of small things that didn’t seem easy to distinguish, especially since all were grouped by a single color.
-Yes they had interactive elements like a wall like the old light brite and places to draw but many people just walked on.
+Despite all the written signs explaining each section's story and the employees stuck in each, STORY looked like a hodgepodge of small things that didn’t seem easy to distinguish, especially since a single color grouped all.
+Yes, they had interactive elements like a wall like the old light-brite and places to draw, but many people just walked on.

-While one guy noticed my jacket and complimented me, two employees seated at one of the stations just chatted as I walked by.
-From their press release, I expected to be encouraged to pickup, hold, and play with their merchandise. #aloneinmystory
+While one guy noticed my jacket and complimented me, two employees at one station just chatted as I walked by.
+From their press release, I expected to be encouraged to pick up, hold, and play with their merchandise. #aloneinmystory

 While it is a curated selection, this new trend of putting a lot of small products out and expecting shoppers to want to spend time examining them all just feels like work.